6im0n/Autonomous-car-lidar/readme.md

 The application utilizes the following technologies:

 - **Hardware:**
     - **LIDAR:** A LIDAR sensor is used to measure distances and generate 3D maps of the environment.
+[Using for the project](https://fr.aliexpress.com/item/1005006202417141.html)
-    - **RC Car:** A remote-controlled car is used as the physical platform for the autonomous system.
+    - **RC Car:** A remote-controlled car is used as the physical platform for the autonomous system. (recomand a buggy, lidar is more easy to mount)
     - **Arduino:** An Arduino microcontroller is used to communicate with a computer and control the RC car via the modified remote controller.
     - **ESP32:** An ESP32 microcontroller is used to communicate with the LIDAR sensor and send data to the computer via WIFI.
     - **computer:** A computer is used to process data from the LIDAR sensor and control the RC car.